Utilizing Coupon Codes For Your WordPress Site

 The two checkboxes below these fields will help keep your various discounts separated from one other.
 Selecting both Individual use only and Exclude sales items can help prevent customers from walking away with heavily-discounted items for almost nothing.

 Next, you’ll see four fields that are highly important if you chose the Percentage discount or Fixed Product discount in Step 2.
 Here you can specify which products your coupon code applies to, or enable the coupon for use on an entire product category.
+You can also set coupon restrictions for a specific product, which means customers can only apply the coupon on the matching product.

 You can also use those fields to indicate if a certain item must be added to the customer’s cart for a fixed cart discount to apply.
 This option is particularly useful if you’re trying to promote certain products or categories.